- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 FORESTRY DIVISION

-FOR STATE AGENCIES, STATE EDUCATIONAL INSTITUTIONS, TRIBES, PUEBLOS, AND POLITICAL SUBDIVISIONS OF THE STATE
+FOR STATE AGENCIES, STATE EDUCATIONAL INSTITUTIONS, NATIONS, TRIBES, PUEBLOS, AND POLITICAL SUBDIVISIONS OF THE STATE

 PROGRAM OVERVIEW

-The State of New Mexico, Energy, Minerals and Natural Resources Department (EMNRD), Forestry Division (Forestry Division) is seeking applications from state agencies, public educational institutions, political subdivisions of the state, or nation, tribe, or pueblo for conservation projects under the Natural Heritage Conservation Act (NHCA) Program.
+The State of New Mexico, Energy, Minerals and Natural Resources Department (EMNRD), Forestry Division (Forestry Division) is seeking applications from state agencies, public educational institutions, political subdivisions of the state, or nations, tribes, or pueblos for conservation projects under the Natural Heritage Conservation Act (NHCA) Program.
 Tax-exempt private nonprofit charitable corporations or trusts may partner with qualified entities on proposals but may not apply for this funding directly.

 This Request for Applications (RFA) is directed to qualified entities that meet the criteria below.
-A qualified entity:
+A qualified entity is:

 2. a qualified entity that is partnered with a conservation entity.
 A conservation entity must be a private nonprofit charitable corporation or trust, authorized to do business in New Mexico, that has tax-exempt status as a public charity pursuant to the Internal Revenue Code of 1986, and that has the power to acquire, hold or maintain land or interests in land.
 A qualified conservation entity must be identified in the application.